-I am an economist and Senior Researcher at Microsoft, studying demand estimation, retail pricing, competition, and market design.
-My recent work has focused on the economics of cloud computing and on the use of Large Language Models for conducting market research.
+I am an economist and Principal Researcher at Microsoft.
+My recent research has focused on demand estimation, the economics of cloud computing, the use of Large Language Models for conducting market research.

 Email: jamesbrand@microsoft.com, jamesbrandecon@gmail.com.

-While at Microsoft, I’ve been able to work on research projects with four fantastic PhD interns: Avner Kreps (Northwestern), Rebekah Dix (MIT), Chinmay Lohani (Penn Econ), and Yihao Yuan (Wharton).
+While at Microsoft, I’ve been able to work on internal and external research projects with fantastic PhD interns: Andres Mena (Brown), Avner Kreps (Northwestern), Rebekah Dix (MIT), Chinmay Lohani (Penn Econ), and Yihao Yuan (Wharton).

 We often have openings for summer interns, so feel free to reach out if you’d like to work together.